Food bank and volunteers

 park bench chat

-How to talk to funders about the cost-of-living crisis
+How to talk to funders about the cost of living crisis

 We should all be regularly talking to our existing funders and donors.
 People who already support your work are the ones most likely to carry on supporting you, so keeping them well informed and feeling valued is crucial.
 This blog provides advice on what to discuss with funders and donors during the cost-of-living crisis.